Table of Contents

 This event is more than a festival; it’s a new adventure.
 After ten years, the festival is leaving its original palace home.
 It has launched a new concept called Magnetic Fields Nomads.
 It blends music, art, and Rajasthan’s heritage in a unique, intentional way.

-Why you should attend this music festival in 2026:
+Why you should attend the Magnetic Fields in 2026

 The festival is moving to an exquisite new location in Khetri, Rajasthan.
 This new venue is described as a “21st-century architectural wonder.”
 The focus will be on underground electronic and experimental acts.
 The 2026 edition promises a return to a more connected, intimate, and intentional experience.
 Expect late-night desert sessions, live visual art, and wellness zones.

-The vibe of this event is magical and immersive.
+Something magical and immersive, you cannot miss this.
 You will experience music and art inside a stunning architectural space, surrounded by the desert stars.

 4. Ziro Festival of Music, Arunachal Pradesh